varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 <!-- Show or reference the installation and configuration of an IR -->

+...On-prem data source requires a integration runtime...

 <!-- Link to installation and configuration of IR guide (Microsoft Docs) -->

 ### Installing AzCopy (Blob Upload Only)

-For workloads that leverage the Blob upload or PolyBase Architecture, BimlFlex creates the files locally and then uses AzCopy to upload the files.
+For workloads that leverage the Blob Upload or PolyBase Architecture, BimlFlex creates the files locally and then uses AzCopy to upload the files.
 AzCopy comes in different versions with different feature sets.
 A general recommendation is to use the latest version and SAS tokens for access authentication.
 Use the below guide to download and install AzCopy.
 After instillation ensure the appropriate [AzCopy **Settings**](#azcopy-settings-polybase-architecture-only) are configured in BimlFlex.

 > [!TIP]
 > AzCopy is a copy tool for Azure from Microsoft.
 For additional details on installing AzCopy refer to the below guide: